Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 url](https://vega.github.io/vega-lite/docs/data.html#url).
 Both are
 mostly equivalent, however there can be differences in parsing, especially with dates.
-When data is embedded, values are parsed by the JavaScript parse in your browser.
+When data is embedded, values are parsed by the JavaScript parser in your browser.
 When it's loaded via a `url`, it's run through the Vega-Lite parser.
 Sometimes Vega-Lite needs a bit of help by way of [format](https://vega.github.io/vega-lite/docs/format.html) for